By Kara Turey

 How accessible are the faculty?

-The faculty is extremely accessible.
+The faculty are extremely accessible.
 Some professors give out their personal cell phone numbers, others ask to be emailed through web courses, or regular email.
 I never had a problem getting into contact with a professor when I needed to and always heard from them within 24 hours.
 The program also offers a mentor program, which is a unique opportunity that should be taken advantage of by students.
 Your mentors are matched based on your personal career goals, and the mentors give you real-life advice to help achieve those goals.

 What was the most beneficial thing you learned from the program?
 How do you use it in your current role?